esarks/SkylerThomas2/17_chapter-14-living-moment-secular.md

 The great "I AM"—not "I was" or "I will be," but "I AM."
 Present tense.
 Here.
 Now.

-**2 Corinthians 12:9** - "But he said to me, 'My grace is sufficient for you, for my power is made perfect in weakness.'"
+> "But he said to me, 'My grace is sufficient for you, for my power is made perfect in weakness.'"
+>
+> — 2 Corinthians 12:9

 Sufficient.
 Not abundant for tomorrow.
 Not stored up for next week.
 Sufficient for today.
 For this moment.
 For this need.

 That's all you need.
 And it's enough.

 ---

-**The Wayfarer Moment (1-2 pages):**
+## The Wayfarer Moment

-**The shift from living in anxiety to living in the moment changed everything for me.**
+The shift from living in anxiety to living in the moment changed everything for me.

 For years, I lived in two time zones: yesterday and tomorrow.
 I carried regrets from the past and anxieties about the future.
 The only time zone I wasn't living in was the present.